dsathyam1/Discord-bot/README.md

 - Check that your `.env` file is in the root directory
 - Verify the `CHANNEL_ID` is correct
 - Ensure the bot has permission to send messages in the target channel
-- Check that the bot has the required intents enabled
+- Check that the bot has the required intents enabled (Guilds, Guild Messages, Message Content)

 **Environment variables not loading:**
 - Make sure the `.env` file is in the project root (same level as `package.json`)